Cattle mutilation: Natural causes

-The hypothesis that natural phenomena account for most mutilation characteristics has been validated by a number of experiments, including one cited by long-time scientific skeptic Robert T. Carroll, conducted by Washington County (Arkansas) Sheriff's Department.
+The hypothesis that natural phenomena account for most mutilation characteristics has been validated by a number of experiments, including one cited by long-time scientific skeptic Robert T. Carroll, conducted by Washington County (Arkansas) Sheriff's Office.
 In the experiment, the body of a recently deceased cow was left in a field and observed for 48 hours.
 During the 48 hours, postmortem bloating was reported to have caused incision-like tears in the cow's skin that matched the "surgical" cuts reported on mutilated cows, while the action of blowflies and maggots reportedly matched the soft tissue damage observed on mutilated cows.

 Experiments have also been conducted to compare the different reactions of surgically cut hide/flesh and predated hide/flesh to natural exposure.
 They demonstrated pronounced differences between surgical cuts and non surgical cuts over time.

 Some ranchers have disputed the scientific "natural causes hypothesis" on the grounds that the mutilated animals often fall outside of the normal categories of natural deaths by predation or disease.
 One reason cited is that the animals were healthy and showed no sign of disease prior to death, and were large and strong enough not to be a likely target for a predator.
 In some cases, ranchers have reported that the mutilated cattle were among the healthiest and strongest animals in their herd.

-Human intervention

-Animal cruelty and human activity
+Animal cruelty, pranks, and hoaxes

 It is alternatively hypothesised that cattle mutilations are the result of two unrelated deviant phenomena.
 The bulk of mutilations are the result of predation and other natural processes, and those with anomalies that cannot be explained in this way are the work of humans who derive pleasure or sexual stimulation from mutilating animals.

-Human attacks against animals are a recognized phenomenon.
-There have been many recorded cases around the world, and many convictions.
-Typically the victims of such attacks are cats, dogs, and other family pets, and the actions of humans are usually limited to acts of cruelty such as striking, burning, or beating animals.
-However, attacks have also been recorded against larger animals, including sheep, cows, and horses.
+Lone individuals have attacked larger animals, including sheep, cows, and horses.
 Humans, particularly those with sociopathic disorders, have been found to have mutilated animals in elaborate ways using knives or surgical instruments.

-On April 20, 1979, C Hibbs of the New Mexico State Veterinary diagnostics Laboratory spoke before a hearing chaired by Senator Harrison Schmitt.
-Hibbs testified that mutilation fell into three categories, one of which was animals mutilated by humans.
-FBI records did not record the percentage of mutilated animals that fell into this category.